Berberine is a plant

 Drug Metab Dispos.
 2004.

-To investigate the detailed pharmacokinetics of berberine and its mechanisms
+To investigate the detailed pharmacokinetics and its mechanisms

 of hepatobiliary excretion, an in vivo microdialysis coupled with